tgrozenski/FinalProjectTG/README.md

   else:
       return str(round(avg * 100)) + '%'
 ```
-I was also proud of this solution which uses the concept of a functional pointer to let me use this one method to use all the various different search methods.
-I think it was a neat way to reduce code duplication.
+I was also proud of this solution which uses the concept of a functional pointer to let me use this one method to access the various search methods.
+I think it was a neat way to avoid code duplication.
 ```python
 def iterate_file(self, file: str, pattern: str, action: str) -> None:
     line_count = 1